Alex-bupt/STEP/README.md

 ## 1. Setup

 Please install the libraries, and packages listed in the requirements.txt file.
 Make sure that you are using CUDA 11.8, Python 3.8, Pytorch 2.0.0.
+Download the DialoGPT-small & Roberta-base and put them in rec/src/models, the same as dataset in rec/src/data.

 ## 2. Data Preprocessing